alantech/iasql/rfcs/006 - Deleting blocked resources asynchronously.md

 5. If the delete fails, schedule another deletion for the future.
 We could be using some increasing time (60 minutes, 1 day, etc...).
 We will also increase the number of deletions.
 6. If the resource failed and number of deletions arrived to maximum, delete from this table as well.
 Additionally we can throw some error/trigger some email to the user informing about this problem, asking to fix manually.

-This procedure will also affect the way we sync resources from the database to the cluster: if we have a resource in the db and not in the cloud, we will check if the resource is on the deletion table.
-If it is there, we won't trigger the creation in the cloud.
+This procedure will also affect the way we sync resources from the database to the cluster: if we have a resource that was removed from the database and failed from the cloud, when we do the sync up we will need to avoid creating the resources in the database again, by filtering by the deletion table.

 ### Alternatives Considered

-Perform retries with some wait period for the affected resources, as the current approach.
+1. Perform retries with some wait period for the affected resources, as the current approach.

 **_Pros:_**